haiwera-silk-cd/magento-devdocs/guides/v2.1/migration/migration-overview-supported.md

 ## Migration to version

-To know the supported Magento 2 version (the one you're migrating to), see the Data Migration Tool's [Release page](https://github.com/magento/data-migration-tool/releases).
+To know the supported Magento 2 version (the one you're migrating to), see the 数据迁移工具's [Release page](https://github.com/magento/data-migration-tool/releases).